Crust logoCrust

 PartialPromptThemePartial theme for overrides

-Choice<T>Choice item — string or { label, value, hint? }
+Choice<T>Choice item: string or { label, value, hint? }

 ValidateFn<T>Validation function type

-ValidateResulttrue or error message string
+ValidateResulttrue or an error message string

 KeypressEventStructured keypress event